Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 What should you take with you?

-A check list on page 224,225 in the Boy Scout Handbook covers the essentials.
-If you are unsure on what to bring and what the troop supplies on these campouts.......please ask at a weekly meeting.
+A check list can be found in the Boy Scout Handbook which covers the essentials.
+If you are unsure on what to bring and what the troop supplies on these campouts.......please ask an Adult Leader at a weekly meeting.

-* On Torbert's Lake campouts, all scouts meet on Friday 5:00pm at the lake, and are to be picked-up at the lake, as soon as the troop is dismissed for the day.
+* On Torbert's Lake campouts, all Scouts meet on Friday 5:00pm at the lake, and are to be picked-up at the lake, as soon as the troop is dismissed from the weekend outing.

 Ranks of Scouting